Perspicuity-Ltd/.github/.github/pull_request_template.md

 - Brief description of changes.

 ### Implementation
 - Key details of your approach (for significant changes).
+For visual changes add a screenshot or a gif.

 ## Checklist
 - [ ] Code builds without errors.